boddenberg-it/croni/README.md

 Basically, croni adds a bootstrap powered front end to cron for better overview and forces one to put each cronjob in a repository, which makes it easy to share, keep track of changes and deploy croni in seconds.

 The croni front end does not provide any interaction like triggering a build or the like.
-Furthermore, it only provides information about finished builds, i.e. no informaton about running jobs.
+Furthermore, it only provides information about finished builds, i.e. no informaton about running jobs are shown.

 <u>List of functionalities/requirements:</u>